 Language and Literacy

 The freedom offered to the children to express themselves creates many opportunities for them to communicate with their peers and the adults.
 We emphasise the development of vocabulary based on real experiences and the early preparation required for reading and writing.
 Advanced activities take the child well beyond the basic skills into reading and writing for interpretation, creativity and pleasure.
 A wide range of story and reference picture books are always available in the classroom.
 The joy in language and also in reading and writing is supported and encouraged by the specific teaching structure of the language material, and also by the linguistic role models, provided by the Montessori teachers and the other children.
-Storytelling, picture viewing, discussions with the children, theatre scene playing, speaking verses and singing songs all form part of the daily routine free music download for mobile.
+Storytelling, picture viewing, discussions with the children, theatre scene playing, speaking verses and singing songs all form part of the daily routine.

 Being outdoors is very important.
 Children develop gross motor skills as they climb, jump and swing and also social skills as they take turns on equipment and play hide and seek.
 Montessori believed strongly that children should be in touch with the substance of their world, encouraging work with clay, gardening and growing activities and even building little houses.